March 6, 2019 | By Peyton Sawyer

-	Equity financing is when a business owner sells shares of their business to outside investors.
-This enables business owners to access the start up cash needed to get their business off the ground.
-This type of financing would entitle the investor to a portion of profits made, and could a good option for sole proprietors that need funding.
+Equity funding is when a business owner sells shares of their business to outside investors.
+This enables business owners to access the startup cash needed to get their business off the ground.
+This type of funding would entitle the investor to a portion of profits made, and could a good option for sole proprietors that need funding.

 Equity compensation is when a business owner offers company employees a percentage of profits in exchange for lower wages or in lieu of a salary.
 If you have already afforded the physical capital needed, but are in need of human capital, this may be a good option for your business.

 Instead of giving an outside investor a piece of your pie by giving away a portion of your business for investment money, you can provide a royalty percentage.
-This type of financing does not give away any ownership.
-It's a loan that provides the investor with a percentage of money based on growth.
-You may be familiar with this type of loan if you know a little about the music or film industry.
+This type of funding does not give away any ownership.
+It's a source of funding that provides the investor with a percentage of money based on growth.
+You may be familiar with this type of funding option if you know a little about the music or film industry.
 Artists and actors are often paid a royalty every time their song or movie is aired.